MichalOpoka/ecfr/cfr/title-47-Telecommunication/chapter-I-Federal-Communications-Commission/subchapter-C-Broadcast-Radio-Services/part-76-Multichannel-Video-Cable-Television-Service/subpart-H-General-Operating-Requirements/section-76.309.md

 (4) The establishment or enforcement of any State or municipal law or regulation concerning customer service that imposes customer service requirements that exceed, or address matters not addressed by the standards set forth in paragraph (c) of this section.

-(c) Effective July 1, 1993, a cable operator shall be subject to the following customer service standards:
+(c) Cable operators are subject to the following customer service standards:

-(1) Cable system office hours and telephone availability -
+(1) Cable system office hours and telephone availability—

 (i) The cable operator will maintain a local, toll-free or collect call telephone access line which will be available to its subscribers 24 hours a day, seven days a week.